Azure-Samples/azd-simple-flask-appservice/README.md

 > NOTE: This may take a while to complete as it executes three commands: `azd package` (builds a deployable copy of your application), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it packages, provisions and deploys your application.

 4. Then make changes to app.py and run `azd deploy` again to update your changes.

+## Access the free App Service Tier

+As the template comes, it is set to a basic plan (see [pricing](https://azure.microsoft.com/en-au/pricing/details/app-service/windows/#pricing) guide), but if you want to get started for free, you can easily update the template before you run `azd up` to leverage the free plan or the discounted developer plan.

+Go to the [/infra/resources.bicep](https://github.com/Azure-Samples/azd-simple-flask-appservice/blob/main/infra/resources.bicep) file and update line 57, where the SKU is currently set to `“B1”`.
+Change this to `“F1”` to deploy up to 10 App Service apps for free on the **free plan** (or `“D1”`  for the **discounted developer rate** if you have more than 10 to deploy concurrently).

 ## Notes